p-ranav/iris/README.md

 `iris` components can be triggered periodically by timers.
 To create a timer, call `component.set_interval`.
 The following component is triggered every 500ms.
 Timers are an excellent way to kickstart a communication pattern, e.g., publish messages periodically to multiple sinks.

+Remember to call `Component.start()` - This is the method that starts the component executor threads, listener threads, timers etc.

 ```cpp
 #include <iostream>
 #include <iris/iris.hpp>